Amaya o los vascos en el siglo VIII

 Amaya o los vascos en el siglo VIII (Amaya, or the Basques in the 8th century) is a Romantic historical novel published in 1877 (in the magazine Ciencia cristiana) and in 1879 (as a book) by Francisco Navarro-Villoslada, a noted novel by a Navarrese author.
-The story is placed during the invasion of Visigothic Spain by the Moors.
+The story is placed during the invasion of Visigothic Kingdom by the Moors.
+In line with the author's conspiracist imaginary, the story-building is permeated by anti-Semitic prejudice.

 Plot summary

 Mixing history and legend, it presents a situation in which pagan and Christianized Basques unite under the first king of Navarre and ally with Pelayo, the first king of Asturias to defend Catholic Iberia against the invading Muslims.

 Amaya is a Christian noblewoman, daughter of a Basque woman and Ranimiro, the ruthless Visigoth general.
 She is a niece to pagan leader Amagoya, who prefers her other pagan niece as heiress to the secrets of Aitor, the Basque ancestral patriarch.
 Pacomio is a Jew conspiring in disguise among Muslims, Visigoths and Basques.
 Eudes, duke of Cantabria, is Pacomio's son, but, by hiding his Jewish origin, has reached a high post in the Visigoth kingdom and aspires to power beyond what his allies and his father would allow.

 At the end, the secret of Aitor is revealed, to recommend Christianity; the pagan Basques (except for Amagoya) convert and Amaya marries the Basque resistance leader, García, becoming the first monarchs of Navarre.

 The legends of Teodosio de Goñi and San Miguel de Aralar, the Caba Rumía, the Table of Solomon in Toledo, and others are also mentioned in the plot.